dkwang62/Chinese1/README.md

 Fix Streamlit app where typing a character (e.g., '栗') doesn't persist in the input box or sync with the dropdown, and IDC/radical filters need multiple selections to update.
 Ensure: typing a character shows it in both input box and dropdown, resets component filters (stroke count, radical, IDC), and updates UI; dropdown selection overrides input box; filters update with one selection.
 Sync input box and dropdown to show the same character.
 Add debug output to track session state.
+Fix Streamlit app where the output dropdown ("Select a character from the list below:") is restricted by component filters (stroke count, radical, IDC).
+Ensure output dropdown shows all characters containing the selected component, filtered only by output IDC, radical, and display mode.
+Preserve filter reset on typing for latest code.

 Triggers Solution:
 Resets filters in on_text_input_change: